John Symond: Aussie Home Loans

 Supported by a $10,000 loan from his older brother Michael, Symond founded Aussie Home Loans in February 1992 and was able to fulfil his ambition.
 With his founding nephew James by his side, the Symond’s were widely credited with bringing competition to the Australian home-lending industry and was the first major disruptor to the banks oligopoly of the Australian home loan market.
 The company was unique in its approach to home loans, offering 24-hours-a-day service and loans far cheaper than those offered by banks.
 In 1994, Aussie introduced securitisation to its home loans, allowing it to offer loans upwards of 3% cheaper than its competitors.
 In 2002, Aussie Home Loans diversified to become a mortgage broker, offering bank and non-bank products.

 The company rapidly grew as consumers became aware of its products and that of other non-banks, and the competition heated up.
 In August 2008, the Commonwealth Bank acquired a 33% stake in Aussie.
 Aussie acquired Wizard Home Loans in February 2009 and National Mortgage Brokers (nMB) in 2012.
-The Commonwealth Bank increased its investment in Aussie from 33 per cent to 80 per cent in May 2013, then to 100 per cent in August 2017, at a time where Aussie was now Australias largest retail mortgage broker.
+The Commonwealth Bank increased its investment in Aussie from 33 per cent to 80 per cent in May 2013, then to 100 per cent in August 2017, at a time when Aussie was Australia's largest retail mortgage broker.
 Symond was the chairman of Aussie from 2017 until November 2020; while his nephew, James Symond, continues to serve as the chief executive officer.